secynic/ipwhois/CLI.rst

                         attempt if the ASN dns lookup fails.
 Allow permutations must be enabled.
 Defaults to all:
                         "whois,http"
+  --asn_methods ASN_METHODS
+                        Array of ASN lookup types to attempt, in order.
+                        Defaults to all ['dns', 'whois', 'http'].
   --extra_org_map ASN_ALTS
                         Dictionary mapping org handles to RIRs.
 This is for limited cases where ARIN REST (ASN fallback HTTP